-If you’re on the look out for the best eBook reader apps for Ubuntu & Linux you’ve turned to the right page.
+Looking for a list list the best eBook reader apps for Ubuntu & Linux Mint?
+Well, you’ve turned to the right page!

 The back cover blurb for the open-source ebook app Bookworm pitches it as ‘simple’ and ‘focused’ app — and I’m pleased to tell you that the app more than lives up to the claim.